michaelzevin/michaelzevin.github.io/media_appearances.md

 layout: about
 image: /assets/img/blog/hydejack-9.jpg
 description: >
-  Michael Zevin Press.
+  Michael Zevin Media Appearances.
 hide_description: true
 redirect_from:
   - /download/
 ---

-# Media
+# Media Appearances

 1. this list will be replaced by the toc
 {:toc .large-only}